jovsa/jovsa.github.io/_posts/2022-01-11-cheatsheet-corp-finance.md

 * To get from accounting earning to cash flows
   * Add back non-cash expenses (eg. depreciation and amortization).
 Since we haven't incurred this expense.
+    * considerations:
+      * The *depreciation/amortization tax benefit*: The higher the tax rate, the higher the benefit from depreciation/amortization.
+Hence, most high tax companies delay their expense by putting it into depreciation/amortization.
+        * Two way to depreciate/amortization an asset:
+          * 1. Straight line depreciation
+            * improves EPS
+          * 2. Accelerated depreciation
+            * improves cash flow
   * Subtract out cash outflows (eg. capital expenditures).
+    * considerations:
+      * to expense or capitalize/depreciate/amortization an cap ex?
+        * Expensing will give you tax benefit since you can get the tax cut right away.
+Capitalize/Depreciate/amortization will improve cash flow.
   * Make accrual accounting into cash.
     * Add back working capital expense - since you haven't incurred it yet.
     * Subtract out working capital income - since your haven't incurred it yet.
+    * considerations:
+      * Increase in working capital reduces cash flow in that year and vice versa.
+  * Other consideration:
+    * Do not consider sunk costs: costs already incurred
+    * Do not consider allocated costs: costs that you would incur irrespective if the project was being done.
+    * Do not include G&A (General and Administrative) costs: Since these are costs that are not part of the investment.
+      * Non G&A costs are costs that increase as part of this investment.

 #### Time weighted Incremental Cash Flow